 Another priority is a complete rebuilding of the WKU campus.
 Some $700 million in campus construction has been completed since 1998, with $100 million more under way in 2015, and $100 million on the drawing board.

 Dr. Ransdell and his wife Julie have been particularly engaged with students learning in other countries.
 They have traveled with students taking course credit in England, France, Italy, China, Ecuador, Africa, Scandinavia, and Iceland.

 During Dr. Ransdell’s tenure, WKU’s athletic programs have won over 100 Conference Championships.
 WKU also leads Conference USA in academic performance.
 He served as President of the Sun Belt Conference in 2000, and completed in 2013 a four-year term on the BCS Presidents’ Oversight Committee.
 Dr. Ransdell successfully negotiated a move to Conference USA in 2014.

 Patrick and Brooke (WKU '04) were married in August 2004, and are the parents of Walker and Collins Ransdell, WKU classes of 2029 and 2033!
-Matthew and Sandra will be married in the spring of 2014, and both practice law in St. Petersburg, Florida.
+Matthew and Sandra were married in the spring of 2014, and both practice law in St. Petersburg, Florida.